Highway Radars

 SVR-500 Stopped Vehicle Detection (SVD) Radar

-The SVR-500 stopped vehicle detection (SVD) radar scans the full 360 degrees to rapidly detect stopped vehicles and debris on any carriageway.
-It measures a vehicle’s range and instantaneous speed on each scan, avoiding the need for error-prone tracking routines.
+The Ogier Electronics SVR-500 Stopped Vehicle Detection (SVD) radar scans the full 360-degrees to rapidly detect stopped vehicles on any carriageway within typically 8 seconds.
 Detection zones are configured easily to set up different carriageways, slip roads, emergency areas and hard shoulders, as well as defining areas of no interest.
-In addition to reporting location data for the stopped vehicle, the SVR-500 can take automatic control of a CCTV camera, pointing it at the incident.
+A single SVR-500 radar scans more roadway than 4 or more flat plate radars.
+In addition to reporting location data for the stopped vehicle, the SVR-500 can take automatic control of a nearby CCTV camera, pointing it at the incident for visual assessment in the control centre.
 This reduces operator workload for the fastest response.

 • Total coverage 500 metres (250m in all directions)